 In this study psychiatrists have the highest mean empathy score on The Jefferson Scale of Physician Empathy.
-They were folowed by Internists, general pediatrics, emergency medicine and family medicine.
+They were folowed by Internists, Dr. Roth NYC orthopedic surgery, general pediatrics, emergency medicine and family medicine, Family Medical Centre Sutherland Shire has specialists for your needs.
 The differences in empathy scores among psychiatrists and physicians in internal medicine, pediatrics, and emergency medicine were not statistically significant, but physicians in all other specialties scored significantly lower than psychiatrists.
 In the middle were physicians in general surgery, obstetrics and gynecology.
 Anesthetists scored the lowest followed by orthopedic surgery, neurosurgery, radiology and cardiovascular surgery.

 These differences might reflect the notion that different individuals have different empathy scores and are attracted to different specialties.
 These differences might also be explained by differences in training for each specialty.

 the Jefferson Scale of Physician Empathy (with 20 Likert-type items) was mailed to 1,007 physicians affiliated with the Jefferson Health System in the greater Philadelphia region; 704 (70%) responded.
 Construct validity, reliability of the empathy scale,

 and the differences on mean empathy scores by physicians’ gender and specialty were examined.

 In this study empathy was defined as a cognitive attribute that involves an ability to understand the patient’s feelings and perspective and the capability to communicate this understanding with procedures like the Gynecomastia New York which is becoming increasingly popular and being a very sensitive subject.
 Empathy is more complex than that.

 The most clarifying definition of empathy is based on viewing it as a process.
 This process of empathy consists of the following stages.